The Best Peach Mint Bars (Summer’s Most Irresistible Treat!)

 Serving Suggestions:

-• Serve with vanilla ice cream for an elegant summer dessert
+• Elegant dessert: Serve with a small scoop of vanilla ice cream

 Mix It Up (Recipe Variations):